-3. Use comments to remind yourself how a complex .transform works.
+3. Use Note items to remind yourself how a complex .transform works.

 - 4. To select multiple items in the Center pane, left click with the mouse and drag a box over the items you want to select. - 5.
 Try to avoid disconnecting transforms, as this can reset column related options downstream.
 Add a transform to an existing connection instead. - 6.
 Add a Sample transform straight after the input of a large dataset and set Rows to pass through only the first 100 or so rows.
 Once you have completed all your transforms you can then Disable sampling to pass through all rows. - 7.
+Click the eye icon in the Right pane to show whitespace in the data.

-If you need several similar branches of transforms you can create one branch and duplicate it. - 8.
-Use batch processing with wildcards (e.g. .csv) to process multiple data files in one operation. - 9.
-Use command line arguments to run .transform files from a batch file. - 10.
+- 8. If you need several similar branches of transforms you can create one branch and duplicate it. - 9.
+If you have 2 or more monitors connected to your computer try View>Two Screen Mode to show the Right pane on your second monitor. - 10.
+Use batch processing with wildcards (e.g. .csv) to process multiple data files in one operation. - 11.
+Use command line arguments to run .transform files from a batch file. - 12.
 Learn keyboard shortcuts.
-For example, you can quickly change selection in the Center pane using arrow keys with the Ctrl key.
+For example, you can quickly change selection in the Center pane using arrow keys with the cmd key.